appspector/ios-sdk/README.md

     }
 }
 ```
-Note that you need to mark command parameters as `@objc dynamic var` and optionsl in Swift.
+Note that you need to mark command parameters as `@objc dynamic var` and optional in Swift.
 For more details please see `ASCommand` header.

 After creating command class you need to register it with SDK: